reyvaz/Machine-Learning-Accelerometer/README.md

 * The rendered html version of the code is found  [here](https://reyvaz.github.io/MachineLearningWL/barbellRmd.html).

-* To reproduce the results place the downloaded data files in the same working directory as the [barbellRmd.Rmd](https://reyvaz.github.io/MachineLearningWL/barbellRmd.Rmd) file.
+* To reproduce the results, place the downloaded data files in the same working directory as the [barbellRmd.Rmd](https://reyvaz.github.io/MachineLearningWL/barbellRmd.Rmd) file.
 Or alter the file paths for the data in the code accordingly.

 * The file [barbellRmd.md](barbellRmd.md) contains the code and output rendered in a markdown file.